doetlingerlukas/computer-graphics/README.md

 	- `t` : move upwards
 	- `g` : move downwards

-Following keyboard controls are available for lightning control:
+Following keyboard controls are available for lightning/fog control:

 	These commands will only change the color of the left light.
 	We did this to give a static reference from the second light.